Frivox1/epifleuri/README.md

 This is a Flask web application that can display different HTML templates based on user requests which correspond to different pages of the website.

-It also has the functionality to add new posts to a forum, delete posts, upload and delete images, show uploaded images, and login to access the image upload and deletion functionality.
-The application uses a database to store the posts and images, and users can interact with this database through different routes.

 Epifleuri, a custom website, was expertly crafted and tailored to the specific floral shop.
 The team behind Epifleuri executed a thorough design and development process, ensuring that the site is visually appealing, user-friendly, and optimized for search engine rankings.

 The site's features and functionality are carefully curated to meet the unique requirements of the cliet, providing its members with a seamless online experience that enhances their overall informations.